OSDG-IIITH/hacktoberfest/README.md

 - You can also reedem $10 credit in infrastructure at do.co/hacktoberfest17.

 ### Main Organiser:
-OSDG -IIIT in asscoation with Center for Open Source, IIIT Hyderabad.
+OSDG - IIIT in asscoation with Center for Open Source, IIIT Hyderabad.

 ### Organizing Partner:
 Coderplex Community

 ### Partner Communities
-Rust Hyderabad
+- Rust Hyderabad
-Drupal Hyderabad
+- Drupal Hyderabad
-GEO Hyderabad
+- GEO Hyderabad

 ### FAQ :
 **Will I receive the T-shirt on the same day?**